nagaraja-bollu/Asp.net-core.2.1-Angular-6/README.md

 ```

 ### Step 4: Configure the Angular and bundling in .csproj file.
+You can create the build, publish options in .csproj file as below.
 Edit the project file and follow below steps.
 1. Create properties for angular and wwwroot paths as below.
 ```